gastonstat/gastonstat.github.io/_posts/2014-02-16-Mathjax-with-jekyll.md

 ### A Couple of Examples

 Here's a short list of examples.
-To know more about the details behind MathJax, you can always the provided documentation available at [http://docs.mathjax.org/en/latest/](http://docs.mathjax.org/en/latest/)
+To know more about the details behind MathJax, you can always checked the provided documentation available at [http://docs.mathjax.org/en/latest/](http://docs.mathjax.org/en/latest/)

 I'm assuming you are familiar with LaTeX.
 However, you should know that MathJax does not